Harish-Srinivas-07/saec-login/README.md

 - Time: Python's standard library for handling time and date operations.
 - Re: Python's regular expression library, used for pattern matching in the script.

-You can ensure you have these dependencies installed before running the project.
-Additionally, please take note of the updated code provided, which includes these imports.
+Ensure you have these dependencies installed before running the project.

 ## 🤖 How It Works